jundalisay/superb/content/en/research/indian/idea/chapter-11.md

 All fissiparous tendencies and group or clan philosophies which tend to create the shackles of narrow-mindedness are not connected with spirituality and should be discouraged.

-That which leads to broadness of unison alone should be accepted.
-Spiritual philosophy does not recognize any distinctions and differentiations unnaturally made between one human being and another, and stands for universal fraternity.
+Only that which leads to broadness of unison should be accepted.

+Spiritual philosophy stands for universal fraternity.
+It does not recognize any distinctions and differentiations unnaturally made between one human being and another.

-In the present environment, many fissiparous tendencies are working to divide humanity into mutually-belligerent groups.
+In the present environment, many fissiparous tendencies divide humanity into mutually-belligerent groups.

 Spirituality must:
 - inculcate sense in human psychology